dloconnor/networking-fundamentals/labs/01-meet-your-network/README.md

 ## Objective - Understand the basic network information configured on your computer.

 What You Will Learn
-By the end of this lab, you should be able to identify:
+By the end of this lab, you should be able to identify your:

-1.Your IP address
+1. IP address
-2.Your subnet mask
+2. Subnet mask
-3.Your default gateway
+3. Default gateway
-4.Your DNS servers
+4. DNS servers
-5.Your MAC address
+5. MAC address
-6.Your active network interface
+6. Active network interface

 Before You Start
 You only need: